 Pollution from a Wastewater Collection Site in Schermbeck, Germany

 Schermbeck is a municipality of about 14,000 inhabitants in the western German region of North Rhine-Westphalia.
 We have engaged the quadruple helix stakeholders and are working on getting more citizens on board.

-Where is the issue or source: odour problems are coming from the sewage system and wastewater collection site.
+Where is the issue or source: odour issues are coming from the sewage system and wastewater collection site.
 There have been some complaints from citizens.

 D-Noses role and aims

 Why did you select this pilot: The EGLV wants to include more citizen participation in water management approaches and is willing to implement D-NOSES tools in the long term.

 How are you identifying and engaging all the stakeholders: We have done a City Safari and performed a thorough stakeholder analysis based on a media analysis and local knowledge by the emitting industry.

 What do you hope to achieve: Schermbeck is ideal to test the D-NOSES methodology, because there are no conflicting sources of odours in the immediate vicinity.
 The local aim is to find ways to ameliorate the odour problem and the general aim is to introduce more participation into water management approaches.